chaiexe/TryHackMe-Write-ups/Red-Team/OWASP-Top-10-2021/01-Broken-Access-Control/README.md

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/Red-Team/OWASP-Top-10-2021/01-Broken-Access-Control/Images/Screenshot%202.png)

-After successfully logging in, I observed that the URL contained an id parameter: hxxp[:]//10.10.0.36/note.php?note_id=1.
+After successfully logging in, I observed that the URL contained an id parameter: `hxxp[:]//10.10.0.36/note.php?note_id=1`.

 The page displays a list of things I, the authenticated user, need to buy from the store.

-To test for potential Insecure Direct Object References (IDORs), I modified the ‘id’ parameter value to ‘2’ to determine if access to another list or additional data would be returned.
+To test for potential Insecure Direct Object References (IDORs), I modified the `id` parameter value to `2` to determine if access to another list or additional data would be returned.

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/Red-Team/OWASP-Top-10-2021/01-Broken-Access-Control/Images/Screenshot%203.png)

-The page hxxp[:]//10.10.0.36/note.php?note_id=2 returned  a list of scheduled events planned for the month of September 2022.
+The page `hxxp[:]//10.10.0.36/note.php?note_id=2` returned  a list of scheduled events planned for the month of September 2022.
 At this point, it is unclear whether the data is associated with the currently authenticated user or another account.
-Further testing of the URLs ‘id’ parameter will be conducted to determine if a potential Broken Access Control or IDOR vulnerability is present.
+Further testing of the URLs `id` parameter will be conducted to determine if a potential Broken Access Control or IDOR vulnerability is present.

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/Red-Team/OWASP-Top-10-2021/01-Broken-Access-Control/Images/Screenshot%204.png)

-Testing the ‘id’ parameter with the value ‘3’, the URL hxxp[:]//10.10.0.36/note.php?note_id=3 returned the message  “You are not supposed to see this note...
+Testing the `id` parameter with the value `3`, the URL `hxxp[:]//10.10.0.36/note.php?note_id=3` returned the message  “You are not supposed to see this note...
 Which means you are on the right track!”
 This message indicated that further unauthorized access is possible.

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/Red-Team/OWASP-Top-10-2021/01-Broken-Access-Control/Images/Screenshot%205.png)

-Testing the id parameter with the value ‘5’, the URL hxxp[:]//10.10.0.36/note.php?note_id=5 returned a message “Hint: Do note_ids start from 1?
-Maybe go lower ;)” The message suggests that additional context may exist at lower ‘id’  values and encourages broader parameter testing.
+Testing the `id` parameter with the value `5`, the URL `hxxp[:]//10.10.0.36/note.php?note_id=5` returned a message “Hint: Do note_ids start from 1?
+Maybe go lower ;)” The message suggests that additional context may exist at lower `id`  values and encourages broader parameter testing.

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/Red-Team/OWASP-Top-10-2021/01-Broken-Access-Control/Images/Screenshot%206.png)

-Testing the id parameter with the value of ‘-1’ the URL hxxp[:]//10.10.0.36/note.php?note_id=-1 returned an error page.
-The ‘id’ value ‘0’ will be tested next.
+Testing the `id` parameter with the value of `-1` the URL `hxxp[:]//10.10.0.36/note.php?note_id=-1` returned an error page.
+The `id` value `0` will be tested next.

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/Red-Team/OWASP-Top-10-2021/01-Broken-Access-Control/Images/Screenshot%207.png)

-Finally, testing the URL hxxp[:]//10.10.0.36/note.php?note_id=0 with the ‘id’ parameter value ‘0’ returned a THM flag confirming the presence of an Insecure Direct Object Reference (IDOR) vulnerability.
-In this case, the unauthorized resource was a flag and the vulnerability was located in the URL id parameter with the value “0”.
+Finally, testing the URL `hxxp[:]//10.10.0.36/note.php?note_id=0` with the `id` parameter value `0` returned a THM flag confirming the presence of an Insecure Direct Object Reference (IDOR) vulnerability.
+In this case, the unauthorized resource was a flag and the vulnerability was located in the URL `id` parameter with the value `0`.

 In a real-world scenario, this flag would represent sensitive data an authenticated user was not authorized to access.

 **Lessons Learned:**

 This TryHackMe lab taught me to broaden my perspective when searching for Broken Access Control vulnerabilities or IDORs.
 These vulnerabilities exist when developers improperly code a website and leave Direct Object References unprotected.
 This oversight allows adversaries to exploit the vulnerability and gain unauthorized access to sensitive data they were never intended to view.